Mercenary War: Background

-Carthaginian armies were nearly always composed of foreigners; citizens only served in the army if there was a direct threat to the city of Carthage.
+Carthaginian armies were nearly always composed of foreigners; citizens served in the army only if there was a direct threat to the city of Carthage.
 The majority of these foreigners were from North Africa.
 Libyans provided close-order infantry equipped with large shields, helmets, short swords and long thrusting spears; as well as close-order shock cavalry carrying spears – both were noted for their discipline and staying power.
 Numidians provided light cavalry who threw javelins from a distance and avoided close combat, and javelin-armed light infantry skirmishers.
 Both Spain and Gaul provided experienced infantry; unarmoured troops who would charge ferociously, but had a reputation for breaking off if combat was protracted.
 The close-order Libyan infantry, and citizen militia when present, would fight in a tightly-packed formation known as a phalanx.
 Two thousand slingers were recruited from the Balearic Islands.
 Sicilians and Italians had also joined up during the war to fill the ranks.
 The Carthaginians frequently employed war elephants; North Africa had indigenous African forest elephants at the time.
 Roman sources refer to these foreign fighters derogatively as "mercenaries", but Goldsworthy describes this as "a gross oversimplification".
 They served under a variety of arrangements; for example, some were the regular troops of allied cities or kingdoms seconded to Carthage as part of formal arrangements.

 Mutiny

 After receiving orders to make peace on whatever terms he could negotiate, Hamilcar left Sicily in a rage, convinced that the surrender was unnecessary.
 The evacuation of the Carthaginian army of 20,000 men from Sicily was left in the hands of Gisco.
 Not wishing the freshly idle soldiers to combine for purposes of their own, Gisco split the army into small detachments based on their regions of origin.
 He sent these back to Carthage one at a time.
 He anticipated they would be promptly paid the several years' back pay they were owed and hurried on their way home.
 The Carthaginian authorities decided to instead wait until all of the troops had arrived and then attempt to negotiate a settlement at a lower rate.
 Meanwhile, as each group arrived it was billeted inside the city of Carthage where the advantages of civilisation were appreciated to the full after up to eight years under siege.
-This "tumultuous licentiousness" so alarmed the city's authorities that before the full 20,000 had arrived they were relocated to Sicca Veneria (modern El Kef), 180 km away, even though a significant portion of their arrears had to be paid before they would go.
+This "tumultuous licentiousness" so alarmed the city's authorities that before the full 20,000 had arrived they were relocated to Sicca Veneria (modern El Kef), 180 km away, even though much of their arrears had to be paid before they would go.